csfloat/docs/source/index.html.md

 CSGOFloat uses API keys to allow access to the API.
 You can register a new CSGOFloat API key on your [profile](https://csgofloat.com/profile) under the "developer" tab.

-Float Market expects for the API key to be included in most API requests to the server in a header that looks like the following:
+Float Market expects for the API key to be included in most API requests.
+Endpoints that require an API Key will state so.
+The authorization header should look like the following:

 `Authorization: <API-KEY>`